 ■ First Steps is an interagency early intervention system of services for infants and toddlers with developmental disabilities.
 The State Department of Health serves as the lead agency for this system, which coordinates services among many agencies to help meet the developmental needs of young children with mental or physical conditions causing disability and their families.
-The system is designed according to federal regulations under Part H of the Individuals with Disabilities Education Act.
+The system is designed according to federal regulations under Part C of the Individuals with Disabilities Education Act (IDEA).
 Mississippi has fully implemented the system statewide as an entitlement for children with disabilities and their families.

-The state Early Intervention Act for Infants and Toddlers and federal laws mandate this collaborative system formed by seven state agencies to identify all children with developmental needs and to provide the children and their families with service coordination, comprehensive evaluation, service plan development, procedural safeguards, and linkage to needed early intervention services.
+The state Early Intervention Act for Infants and Toddlers and federal laws mandate this collaborative system formed by state agencies to identify all children with developmental needs and to provide the children and their families with service coordination, comprehensive evaluation, individualized family service plan development, procedural safeguards, and linkage to needed early intervention services.
 As the lead agency, MSDH serves as the single point of intake for the system and coordinates services through 55 service coordinator positions distributed according to need in all nine public health districts.

-Approximately 7,000 children through two years of age have been referred to Early Intervention.
-A database of all children referred supplies service tracking, monitoring, and demographic information used for resource allocation.
+The program annually serves from 2,500 to 3,000 children through two years of age.
+An information system supplies service tracking, monitoring, and demographic information used for resource allocation.
 Early intervention services are provided by individual private providers, agencies, and local programs funded from a variety of sources including state general funds, private insurance, Medicaid, and fee-for-service.
 MSDH serves as the payer of last resort if no other source is identified and if families cannot afford to pay.